 Find emotional support from others who experience depression.
 Share your story, thoughts, fears and questions with other people who have the same condition.
 Connect through online message boards or peer-education programs like NAMI Peer-to-Peer or support groups like NAMI Connection.

 Avoid drugs and alcohol.
 These substances can disturb emotional balance and interact with medications.
-You may think using alcohol or drugs will help you “perk up,” but using them can hinder your recovery or make symptoms worse.
+You may think using alcohol or drugs will help you feel better, but using them can hinder your recovery or make symptoms worse.

 Get physically healthy.
 Eat well and exercise.
 To relieve stress, try activities like meditation, yoga or Tai Chi.